maasha/BioDSL/README.md

 On compute clusters it is necessary to specify the max processor count, which is otherwise determined as the number of cores on the current node.
-To override this add the following line to the `.biopiecesrc` file:
+To override this add the following line:

     pipeline   processor_count   1000

+It is also possible to change the temporary directory from the systems default by adding the following line:

+    pipeline   tmp_dir   /home/projects/ku_microbio/scratch/tmp

 Contributing
 ------------